HOME BROWSE SALARIES BEST PAYING JOBS

 Get Chart Linkhttp://www.salaryexplorer.com/charts/romania/salary-comparison-by-gender-monthly-romania.jpg

 Though gender should not have an effect on pay, in reality, it does.
 So who gets paid more: men or women?
-Male employees in Romania earn 6% more than their female counterparts on avergae across all sectors.
+In Romania, the average difference between the salary of male and female employees is 6% across all career fields.

 Male